-The price rise will push up British Gas prices 8.4% on gas and 10.4% on electricity, or £125 a year.
-The news comes just one week after SSE's announcement that it will increase its own prices by 8.2%.
+The original British Gas price rise, announced in October 2013, pushed up British Gas prices by 8.4% on gas and 10.4% on electricity, or £125 a year, effective November that same year.
+The news came just one week after SSE's announcement that it would increase its own prices by 8.2%.

 What uSwitch say about the British Gas price rise